gabesouto/my-storage/README.md

     cd lexart-test-tecnico
     ```

-3. Install backend dependencies:
+3. Install  dependencies:

     ```bash
-    cd app/backend
-    npm install
-    ```

-   Note: **CHANGE THE NAME OF THE .EN-EXAMPLE FILE TO .env**

-4. Install frontend dependencies:

-    ```bash
-    cd app/frontend
-    npm install
+    npm run apps
-    ```
+    ``

-## Running the Development Server
+### Running the Development Server(optional)

-After installing the dependencies, you can start the development server for both the backend and frontend.
+After installing the dependencies, you can start the development server for both the backend and frontend, if you choose to run the application this way make sure you change all endpoint calls to your local .env variables

 1. Open a terminal and navigate to the backend folder: